 The RPG-7 will be around for a good while yet.
 It is a proven, cheap killer of technology which will continue to play a significant role--particularly when conventional forces are pitted against irregular forces.
 Russian veterans are enthusiastic about the RPG-7 and have suggested that the Russians need to develop an antipersonnel round, an incendiary round, a smoke round, an illumination round and other special-purpose rounds to give the RPG-7 more flexibility in future combat.
 (27) US soldiers need to be aware of the RPG-7 and how it has been deployed.
 The chances are, whenever a US soldier is deployed to a trouble spot, the RPG-7 will be part of the local landscape.

-Update: The US Army has lost almost 100 helicopters to RPGs and small arms fire in Afghanistan and Iraq, including some armored Apache attack helicopters.
+Update: The US military lost over 100 helicopters to RPGs and small arms fire in Afghanistan and Iraq, including some armored Apache attack helicopters.
 Most of these were not shot down, but damaged so badly they were scrapped.

 1. Aleksandr Sykholesskiy, "Artilleriya partisan: RPG vlokal'nykh vooruzhennykh konfliktakh" [The guerrilla's artillery: The RPG in local armed conflicts], Soldatudachi [Soldier of fortune], February 1996, 42.